shahern004/CRUSTy-Core/Documentation/Coding Guidelines/coding-preferences.md

 Implementation Guidelines

-    YOU WILL ALWAYS USE POWERSHELL SYNTAX, WE ARE ON WINDOWS 11 AND DON'T HAVE LINUX TERMINAL!!

     Write code that respects dev, test, and prod environments.

     !You never mock data for dev or prod—only for tests.